Alert Source Discuss

 • Disallow tx.origin from setting code.
 This would make the simple batching use cases impossible, but could be relaxed in the future.

-A general design goal of state transition changes is to minimize the number of special cases an EIP has.
-In early iterations, this EIP resisted a special case for clearing an account’s delegation designation.
+A general design goal in state transition changes is to minimize the number of special cases an EIP has.
+In early iterations, this EIP resisted a special case for clearing an account’s delegation indicator.

 For most intents and purposes, an account delegated to 0x0 is indistinguishable from a true EOA.
 However, one particular unfortunate case is unavoidable.
-Even if a user has a zeroed out delegation designation, most operations that interact with that account will encounter an additional COLD_ACCOUNT_READ_COST upon the first touch.
+Even if a user has a zeroed out delegation indicator, most operations that interact with that account will incur an additional COLD_ACCOUNT_READ_COST upon the first touch caused by attempting to load the code at 0x0.

-This is not ideal and may be a significant enough concern to impact the overall adoption of the EIP.
-For these reasons, we have opted to include a mechanism which allow users to restore their EOA to its original pureness.
+For this reason, the authors have opted to include a special case which allow users to restore their EOA to its original purity.

 Delegation of code execution only

-Other code retrieving operations like EXTCODEHASH do not automatically follow delegations, they operate on the delegation designator itself.
-If instead delegations were followed, an account would be able to temporarily masquerade as having a particular codehash, which would break contracts that rely on codehashes as an indicator of possible account behavior.
-A change of behavior in a contract is currently only possible if its code explicitly allows it (in particular via DELEGATECALL), and a change of codehash is only possible in the presence of SELFDESTRUCT (and as of Cancun only in the same transaction as contract creation), so choosing to follow delegations in EXTCODE* opcodes would have created a new type of account that broke prior assumptions.
+Other code retrieving operations like EXTCODEHASH do not automatically follow delegations, they operate on the delegation indicator itself.
+If instead delegations were followed, an account would be able to temporarily masquerade as having a particular codehash, which would break contracts that rely on codehashes as a definition of possible account behavior.
+A change of behavior in a contract is currently only possible if its code explicitly allows it (in particular via DELEGATECALL), and a change of codehash is only possible in the presence of SELFDESTRUCT (which, as of Cancun, only applies in the same transaction as contract creation), so choosing to follow delegations in EXTCODE* opcodes would have created a new type of account breaking prior assumptions.

 Backwards Compatibility